Freedom on Fire: Ukraine's Fight for Freedom: Release

+The Dublin International Film Festival (Ireland), Human Rights Watch Film Festival(Canada), Cleveland International Film Festival, The Martha’s Vineyard Film Festival (USA), International Festival of Historical Films "Beyond Time" (Ukraine / Kyiv), European Film Festival of Atlanta (USA).

 Reception

 The film was generally praised by critics.
 Screen International critic Jonathan Romney described it as "a film that deserves to be widely seen, and as soon as possible".
 According to Los Angeles Times critic Robert Abele, the film is a "pulsating jumble of hearts and minds making do amid war and wreckage".
 According to TheWrap review, "the film is less a catalogue of horrors than a tribute to the people who look for strength despite those horrors; it continually finds moments of grace, humanity and even beauty that seem almost unfathomable in these circumstances."